International Scholarship Program for Ambassadors of Goodwill

 • Determine if funding for a scholarship is available

 Applications are available here: Rotary District 6460 (Menghini)International Scholarship (2018-19) Application

 Additional Information on the Brochure: William J Menghini District 6460 Endowed Scholarship Brochure

-All applications must be received by midnight May 15.
-2018.
+All applications must be received by midnight May 31.
+2018 .
+[Please note: the deadline has been extended beyond the date of May 15 listed on the application forms.] .
 Interviews will be schedule no later than July 9.

 Applicants must apply to the Scholarship Committee of District 6460.
 Additionally, the applicant must adhere to the conditions/regulations stated on the application.

 Any questions may be directed to the Scholarship Chair: